Empowering Personal, Social & Ecological Well-being, since 1980

 Classes for gifted and talented students ages 6-8.

-Child and Family Services of West Michigan, Holland Michigan; March, April 1989
+Child and Family Services of West Michigan, Holland Michigan

-Consecutive workshops for parents and child abuse victims.
+Interpretive workshops supporting parents and child abuse victims.

-Private classes for children, ages 4-10, and training for 4-H counselors.
+Year-round weekly classes for children, ages 4-12; training for 4-H counselors.

 Grand Rapids Public Schools